The singlepage

 Fade to next question

-To apply a fade interval besides the default of 100 msec, simply add the number of msec after 'fade'; e.g., singlepage: fade 200
+is applied, the questions will fade out as each answer (or set of answers) is submitted, and the next will fade in.
+To apply a fade interval besides the default of 100 milliseconds, simply add the number of milliseconds after 'fade'; e.g., singlepage: fade 300

 .